pocketrice/Kryptos/README.md

 <p align="center">
   <br>
 A pocket guide for the avid or aspiring cryptographer to learn about the next steps to becoming a professional encrypter/decrypter in the fleeting workforce!
-Try your hand at some quick demo puzzles, learn the ins-and-outs of the job, or read up on the history of ciphertexts. <em>Designed for a Web Programming course, with a focus on skeuomorphism and responsiveness.</em>
+Try your hand at some quick demo puzzles, learn the ins-and-outs of the job, or read up on the history of ciphertexts. <em>Designed as a career info page for a Web Programming course, with a focus on skeuomorphism and responsiveness.</em>

   <br><br>